GoogleカレンダーとZoomの連携イメージ

 y.matsumoto

-Manual settings are cumbersome, and because they are simple tasks, they are prone to errors, which can potentially disrupt your focus on work.
-In this article, we will introduce specific steps to fully automate the creation of schedules and the issuance and sharing of Zoom meeting URLs by connecting Google Calendar to Zoom.
+Manual settings are cumbersome and prone to errors, which can potentially disrupt your focus at work.
+In this article, we’ll introduce you to a smart solution, with specific steps to fully automate the creation of schedules and the sharing of Zoom meeting URLs by connecting your Google Calendar to Zoom.

-You can start easily without any coding, so even beginners can put it into practice starting today!
+You can start easily without any coding knowledge, so even beginners can solve the problem, starting today!

-Yoom offers a template that automates "creating Google Calendar events and creating/sharing Zoom meetings."
-If you're interested, click the banner below to check the template details!
+Yoom offers a template that automates "creating Google Calendar events and creating/sharing Zoom meetings.

 Various Ways to Automate the Integration of Google Calendar and Zoom